SutharMukesh/voter-react/readme.md

 Components

 - New user registration - with mandatory photo
+  - Elector's Name
+  - Father's Name
+  - Photo
+  - Date of Birth
+  - Sex
+  - Address
+  - Mobile No.
-- Search Search for existing users by its name and address if found, go to View component
+- Search for existing users by its name and address if found, go to View component
 - View Display's voter information and provide option to download